Recent Searches

 A lawn mower has a decibel level of about 95, while military guns range in the 150 decibels.
 Grenades and louder explosives can exceed 170 decibels.
 Anti-tank fire can approach 190 decibels.
 A single grenade or tank blast can cause immediate and permanent hearing loss.
 Anything over 140 decibels instantly damages nerves.
 Exposure to 130 decibels can cause permanent damage with as little as 30 minutes of exposure.

-causes of hearing loss in VeteransQ: What are some of the symptoms a veteran may experience with hearing loss or damage?
+Pilot in military jet flying over open water with aircraft carrier in the distance behind.Q: What are some of the symptoms a veteran may experience with hearing loss or damage?

 A: Symptoms depend on the severity of impact.
 Tinnitus isn’t hearing loss but a sensation of ringing, buzzing, clicking, or even roaring in one or both ears.
 It can seem like an engine or appliance is always running nearby.
 For some people, it’s loud and persistent enough to be debilitating.